 Lifestyle

-Don’t Take Advice for the World’s Oldest People
+Don’t Take Advice from the World’s Oldest People

 We see the headlines all the time.
 A person lives to be 100, and newspapers rush to ask them for their secrets.